worthis/ZeldaROTH-new-engine/README.md

 ![Zelda Return of the Hylian logo](thumbnail.png)

-It's a Miyoo Mini Port and Russian translation of [**Zelda - Return of the Hylian**](http://www.zeldaroth.fr/), a short and pleasant fangame from Vincent Jouillat.
+It's a Switch Port and Russian translation of [**Zelda - Return of the Hylian**](http://www.zeldaroth.fr/), a short and pleasant fangame from Vincent Jouillat.
 The original game was developed in C++ and was released in 2006.

 Based on Zelda ROTH 7.8 version.